Base Budget and How It Works

 Once the base budget is combined with the OCO spending, a different picture emerges.
 President Obama becomes the biggest spender on defense.
 He spent $691 billion in 2010.
 He sent a surge of forces to Afghanistan.
 It was after sending 47,000 troops to Afghanistan in 2009.

-President Trump only proposed spending $639.1 billion.
+President Trump spent $646.2 billion in FY 2018.
+He proposed spending $686 billion for the FY 2019 budget.
 He requested more than Obama for the base budget, but much less on overseas operations.
 Obama ended the War in Iraq in 2011.
 He significantly cut U.S. troop involvement in Afghanistan in 2013.
 By 2016, there were only 12,457 boots on the ground in those countries.
 Their role was to oversee U.S. interests and provide support to local troops.